RobertAdamek/desla/README.md

 & Zubairy (2018) with the optional `state_variables` argument.
 State
 variables can be created in two ways:

--   A matrix with dummy variables, where each column indicates a 1 (or `TRUE`) for the observations belonig to that state:
+- A matrix with dummy variables, where each column indicates a 1 (or `TRUE`) for the observations belongig to that state:

 ``` r
 s_dummies <- matrix(c(rep(1, 50), rep(0, 100), rep(1, 50)), ncol=2,
                     dimnames = list(NULL, c("A","B")))
 ```

 - A categorical variable (factor) where each entry indicates the state of the corresponding observation.
 This is particularly useful in the case of multiple state variables (which can be combined in a data frame), as the function then automatically creates the states as interactions between them.

 ``` r
 # Factor corresponding to s_dummies above